-What is Emotional Appeal Advertising?
+What is Emotional Appeal?

-By appealing to the emotions of their audience, marketers can create an emotional bond between them and their product or service.
+By appealing to the emotional states of their audience, marketers can create an emotional bond between them and their product or service.
 However, appeal-to-emotion advertising can also be used in unethical ways if not done properly.
 If emotional appeals are overused or manipulative, they can become logical fallacies – false arguments – and lead to a lack of trust in the brand.

 Therefore, emotional appeal advertising is most effective when it’s used in conjunction with factual evidence that supports the product or service being sold.
 This helps establish credibility and trust with the audience.
 Additionally, appeal to emotion is generally more successful when it resonates with the audience’s emotions, rather than trying to elicit completely new emotional reactions.